MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 If you loop through a datatable with a **For Each** action, the variable that will contain the current iteration’s data is considered to be a data row.

-> [!NOTE]
-> If you want to see infromation about the available properties of the datatables, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#datatables).
+To find infromation about the available properties of the datatables, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#datatables).

 ### Known issues and limitations